About

 1: I do not feel any personal responsibility for contributing to sustainability.

 6: I feel a strong personal responsibility and actively contribute to creating a sustainable world.
+(For example gardening, using local transportation, reducing consumption, etc)

 1